Cover of Letters (Epistulae Morales)

 Seneca's Epistulae Morales (Moral Letters) offer the most accessible and engaging presentation of Stoic philosophy from antiquity, blending practical wisdom with literary elegance in a series of 124 letters.
 Montaigne later modeled his own groundbreaking Essays on Seneca's epistolary form, recognizing in it the ideal vehicle for philosophical self-examination.

-Written during the reign of Nero, Seneca's 124 moral letters address fundamental questions of how to live well in the face of adversity, temptation, and mortality.
+The work was completed during the reign of Nero, Seneca's 124 moral letters address fundamental questions of how to live well in the face of adversity, temptation, and mortality.
 Montaigne modeled his essay form on Seneca's approach, and the letters have experienced a significant revival in the modern Stoicism movement, which draws heavily upon Seneca's practical guidance for contemporary life.

 The Roman Empire at Its Height, c.
 8-170 AD